Delors/Course_W3M20014/5-aes.rst

 -------------------------------

 :Substitute bytes: uses an S-box to perform a byte-by-byte substitution of the block
-:ShiftRows: a simple permutation
+:ShiftRows: is a simple permutation.
-:MixColumns: a substitution that makes use of arithmetic over GF(28)
+:MixColumns: is a substitution that makes use of arithmetic over :math:`GF(2^8)`.
-:AddRoundKey: a simple bitwise XOR of the current block with a portion of the expanded key
+:AddRoundKey: is a simple bitwise XOR of the current block with a portion of the expanded key.

 AES Substitute byte transformation